yolanda10202/Recipe_Website/README.md

 Unzip the file to access the photos that will be displayed onto the mainpage.

 ### Oswald.zip and Permanent_Marker.zip
 Unzip the files to access the font family used in style.css.
+All fonts downloaded from [Google Fonts](https://fonts.google.com/).

 ## Goals
 Growing up, food has always been something important in my life.
 I enjoy eating them, cooking them, and sharing them with my friends and family.
 Cooking for different people throughout the years, I have been asked to share my recipe with them.
 At first, I would email them a scan of my handwritten recipe, but many of them told me it's a bit hard to imagine the cooking process with words only.
 As a result, I tried emailing my reciping while including some pictures I took during the process.
 That didn't turn out too well because I'll need to keep track of several recipes at different places at the same time.